rrigato/architecture/clean_architecture/first_edition.md

   - Where do you set the tradeoff between module initialization overhead versus the decoupling having many modules provides?

 - We should preference many small public functions over large functions with lots of parameters that can be reused in different contexts?

+# dependency_inversion_principle_ch11
+- dependency inversion principle = preference having source code dependencies on interfaces/abstractions, not on concrete implementations

+- Statically typed languages enforces the interfaces/abstractions at compile time, where dynamic languages like python are not as strictly enforced, so it is up to the software engineer to design and implement clearly defined interfaces/abstractions

+- changes to an interface/abstraction always result in a change in implementation, while an implmentation change can still meet the interface

+> Don't derive from volatile concrete classes

+- The abstraction/interface components (public functions) contain all the business rules, while the concrete implementation provides the details of how to meet the abstraction/interface